nesl/GoodClock/README.md

 - period: NTP offset calculations are done in the background periodically every 15 minutes.
 This can be changed to more frequent updates based on application constraints.

 ## 1.3 Accuracy of Android implementation
 The Android implementation which calculates the offset using NTP server was tested across a set of Android Smartphones using the UCLA Campus Wifi Network.
 The variability of offset calculations was within 1 millisecond for 95% of the cases.
-More details are available in the [paper and the offset variability testing repository](https://github.com/nesl/Time-Sync-Across-Smartphones).

 # 2. iOS Implementation